Noschvie/semantic-knx-gateway/Readme.md

 **3. Place your TTL export**

-Copy your ETS KNX IoT export to the config directory:
+Copy your ETS KNX export to the config directory:

 ```bash
 cp your-installation.ttl config/project-prod.ttl